viniciusbrit/eobard/README.md

 - [ ] Make the left side's BOOTSEL button more accessible after soldering.
 - [ ] Add proper spaces for rubber feet.
 - [ ] Change Placement of TRRS footprints on PCB.
+- [ ] Move Thumb Keys to Rows 4 and 5.
+- [ ] Release First Version.
 </details>

 <details>